1. Open the Source Code

 - Open Mbed Studio and login using your Mbed account

-- Go to File → Open Workspace → <workspace_directory> (the workspace you have created in Set up your Software Environment: Pulling the MANUCA OS into your IDE)
+- Go to File → Open Workspace → <workspace_directory> (the workspace you have created in Set up your Software Environment: Downloading the example code onto your local machine)

-- On the top left, select stack-manuca-os as the Active program
+- On the top left, select decada-embedded-example-mbedos as the Active program